nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #1.md

   GROUP BY sales.customer_id, menu.product_name
 ```

-6. Which item was purchased first by the customer after they became a member?
+**6. Which item was purchased first by the customer after they became a member?**

 ```sql
 SELECT rank.customer_id, menu.product_name